midearth-labs/web-agent-protocol/v0/urs/reference.md

 - **Resource-constrained scenarios**: When token costs or context limits are concerns
 - **Privacy-sensitive applications**: Healthcare (HIPAA), finance (PCI-DSS), and other regulated industries where PII/PHI must remain in controlled environments

-The implementation is straightforward—using Pydantic discriminated unions, we can create tools that transparently support both value and reference modes.
+The implementation is straightforward - using Pydantic discriminated unions, we can create tools that transparently support both value and reference modes.
 The LLM naturally learns to use references for large data and values for small data, optimizing its own context usage.

 For a complete working example with Google Gemini, see this [implementation notebook](https://github.com/midearth-labs/web-agent-protocol/blob/main/v0/urs/notebooks/pass-context-references.ipynb).